-2.2.
+3.2.
 Where we operate

 ENERGO-PRO Group has grown its portfolio over the past 25 years through targeted acquisitions and greenfield development.
-The Group has established a solid presence in Central and Eastern Europe, the Black Sea region, and the Caucasus, namely the Czech Republic, Bulgaria, Turkey, and Georgia.
-We have recently expanded to Colombia, where the construction of our 20 MW hydropower plant Chorreritas will soon begin.
+The company has established a solid presence in Central and Eastern Europe, the Black Sea region, and the Caucasus, namely the Czech Republic, Bulgaria, Turkey, and Georgia.
+We have recently expanded to Colombia, where the construction of our hydropower plant Chorreritas, with an installed capacity of 20 MW, will soon begin.